okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 ## OAuth 2.0 vs OpenID Connect

-OAuth 2.0 and OpenID Connect (OIDC) are complementary protocols, defining how users are first authenticated by a server and then authorized to access resources:
+OAuth 2.0 and OpenID Connect (OIDC) are complementary protocols, defining how users are authenticated by a server and then authorized to access resources:

-* [OAuth 2.0](/docs/reference/api/oidc/) controls and delgates authorization to access a protected resource, like your web app, platform-specific app, or API service.
+* [OAuth 2.0](/docs/reference/api/oidc/) controls and delgates authorization to access a protected resource, like your web app, native app, or API service.
 It provides API security through scoped access tokens.
 * [OIDC](/docs/reference/api/oidc/) extends OAuth 2.0 with user authentication and Single Sign-On (SSO) functionality.
 It also enables you to retrieve and store authentication information about your end users.
-It's also more opinionated than plain OAuth 2.0, for example in its scope definitions.
+It also defines several OAuth 2.0 scopes to enable applications to access user profile information.

 Okta recommends using one of its authentication deployment models for your application's authentication needs.
-They each abstract over the OAuth 2.0 and OIDC protocols, so you don’t have to use them directly.
+They each abstract over the OAuth 2.0 and OIDC protocols, so you don't have to use them directly.
 To get started and to find sample apps, see [Sign users in](/docs/guides/sign-in-overview/).

 > **Tip**: Use the [Authentication API](/docs/reference/api/authn/) if you require a custom app setup and workflow with direct access to your Okta org and app integrations.
 This API underpins both the Okta [redirect model](/docs/guides/sign-into-web-app-redirect/), [Embedded Sign-In Widget](/docs/guides/embedded-siw/), and [Auth JS](/docs/guides/auth-js/) SDKs.